finiteCraft/finiteCraft/README.md

 He has pioneered the scraping side of this project, creating the best scraper for InfiniteCraft currently out there.
 He single-handedly built the proxy scraper and rescheduling system from the ground up to get around InfiniteCraft's rate limiter.
 He's given it multi-threading, interfacing with MongoDB, and so much more.
-The scraper now averages around 25-30 crafts a second.
 He has, without a doubt, hard-carried this project.